agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Working for DS now and moving to an NGO within the next 5 years.

 I assume the same impact irrespective of the NGO joined.
-By definition an NGO worth joining is for sure recommended by 80k hours for example.
+By definition an NGO worth joining is for sure recommended by 80k-hours for example.

-So My impact is the same as that in 'DE for Direct work', i.e., 970 lives
+So my impact is 970 lives.

-- Working for DS now and staying in NL/europe
+- Working for DS now and staying in NL/europe for the next 40 years

 	- With compound interest of 4% a year
 	- inflation of 2% a year
 	- increase of 10% every 5 years
 	- and 20% donation
-	- for a beginners salary of [53k from Payscale](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam)
+	- for a beginners salary of [53k from Payscale](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam)€

-200 lives.
+237 lives.

-- Working for DS now and moving to the US
+- Working for DS for the next 5 years and moving to the US

 	- With compound interest of 4% a year
 	- inflation of 2% a year